 I put three strips on each of the hangers.
 That basically covered the entire length of the hanger.

 I then determined where the hangers needed to be on the door to best support the coat rack, and marked the outside edges.

 I carefully placed each hanger on the door using as much pressure as possible to get a good seal.
 I then hung the coat rack from the hangers.

 And once I close the doors it looks really nice.
 I think this is the perfect solution for hanging my coat rack in my apartment.

 So, I went back to Amazon to see if I could find anything I could use.
 I really just did not want to put holes in the walls of the apartment.
-And I found some more 3M Command Jumbo Utility hooks.
+And I found some 3M Command Jumbo Utility hooks.
 They are supposed to be able to hold up step ladders so they should be able to hold up a scarf and hat, shouldn’t they?

 I purchased four of the hooks thinking I’d use two on the top crossbar and two on the bottom crossbar.
 They weren’t as inexpensive as the other 3M hooks I’ve purchased but if they work, they’ll be worth every penny.
 The pricing was really weird.
 I could by individual ones for less than $4 but a package of two was almost $10.
-To say the lease, I bought four individuals ones.
+To say the least, I bought four individuals ones.

-I had to do a little of measuring to make sure I put them on the door at the same level since I didn’t have to worry about that the when I used the wreath hangers.
-So, I measured where the bottom of the previous 3M hanger was, used my tape measure to make sure that both marks were at the same level…and you can see how well that worked out.
+I had to do a little of measuring to make sure I put them on the door at the same level since I didn’t have to worry about that when I used the wreath hangers.
+I measured where the bottom of the previous 3M hanger was, used my tape measure to make sure that both marks were at the same level…and you can see how well that worked out.